jamesdvance/ooda_lib/cloud/aws/ReadMe.md

 ## Organization

-The terraform assets are organized by capability not s
+The terraform assets are organized by domain, to allow users to easily deploy the capabilities they need, and refrain from what they don't.
+Below is the folder organization:

 aws/
 |--upload/